 - The projected benefits of the project (including non-monetary benefits) and its success criteria

 - The cost and potential risks of completing the project, including how they will be mitigated

 Summary: How to Develop a Business Case

-When you’re putting together your business case, take your time and ensure it aligns with real-world problems and business objectives.
+When you develop a business case, take your time and ensure it aligns with real-world problems and business objectives.
 You’ll also need to make sure that you have a clear idea of the projected value, cost of risk of your idea (including those benefits that aren’t linked to monetary value).
 Plan out how you’ll put your plan in place and essentially create a guide for project managers to follow, then get your supporting documents written up and ready to go.